 Traditional monthly interest payments are rolled up and added to the capital repayment at the end of the mortgage term.
-Upon your death or move into full-time care, your property would be sold, mortgage repaid, and the surplus retained by you, or shared amongst your beneficiaries.
+Upon your death or move into full-time care, your property would be sold, your mortgage repaid, and the surplus retained by you or shared amongst your beneficiaries.
 In the unlikely event your mortgage slipped into negative equity, the mortgage company cannot claim additional funds from you; they would need to absorb any financial hit.

 The growing interest in this type of mortgage has led to significant competition as new market participants emerge.
 These arrangements tend to be negotiated on relatively low LTV ratios meaning there is always sufficient asset backing to repay the mortgage.
 But they are still open to negotiation!

 Home reversion plans have historically been controversial in the UK mortgage market, but times are changing.
 They involve an investor acquiring part of your property in exchange for a cash payment.
 Unfortunately, the rate paid can be limited to anywhere from 20% to 60% of the actual market value of the pro-rata share in your property.

 On paper, this looks relatively uncompetitive, but there are other factors to take into consideration, including:

 - Rent-free accommodation until you die or move into full-time care

 - No repayments – you sell a share in your property

 - Home reversion investor can only liquidate their share upon your death or move into full-time care